 No interruptions here: The power of keeping manufacturing productive

-By William Cisler and John Roeslein
+May 24, 2016 by William Cisler and John Roeslein

 Jan.
 12, 2016 – According to the U.S. Bureau of Labor Statistics, manufacturing sector labour productivity increased 2.3 per cent in the second quarter of 2015, as output increased 1.3 per cent.
 Meanwhile, productivity increased 2.8 per cent in the durable manufacturing sector and 1.2 per cent in the nondurable goods sector.